ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Host Pool configuration allows the setting of properties to change load-balancing behaviour, how many sessions each session host can take, and what a user can do to session hosts in the host pool while signed into an AVD session.

 Azure Virtual Desktop supports two load-balancing methods.
-Each method determines which session host will host a user’s session when connected to a resource in a host pool.
+Each method determines which session host will host a user's session when connected to a resource in a host pool.

 The following load-balancing methods are available: